ImAKappa/pftp/docs/1-Project-Basics/index.md

 !!! danger "Type, don't copy"

-    Manually type out the all the code below into the Thonny editor.
+    Manually type out the all the code below into your code editor.
     You're **wasting your time** if you just copy and paste.

 Pythia sees all, knows all, but has a fairly limited list of possible responses.